AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/operations-in-workfront-fusion.md

 ## Considerations when counting the number of operations

-In general, any successful action-step execution is considered an operation.
+* In general, any successful action-step execution is considered an operation.

-The first module in a scenario runs only once and is always counted as one operation, even if it does not return a bundle.
+* The first module in a scenario runs only once and is always counted as one operation, even if it does not return a bundle.

-The number of times the rest of the modules run depends on the number of bundles they must process.
+* The number of times the rest of the modules run depends on the number of bundles they must process.
 One run of a module for one bundle is one operation.
 An exception is the aggregator module, which is counted as one operation per set of bundles being processed.

+* Operations are counted at the Finalization stage of a scenario execution.

-The following are **not** counted as operations:
+* The following are **not** counted as operations:

   * Any filter steps.

   * Any action that errors or halts.

   * Any route that does not run because the route's rules were not met, such as fallback or disabled routes.

   * Any action that does not run, either because a filter didn't allow data through or because the scenario stopped due to an error.

+## Operation limits for your organization

+Your organization may have a monthly operations limit.
+This is based on the Workfront plan that your organization purchased.
+The Ultimate Workfront plan offers unlimited operations.

+If your organization has a monthly limit, you will be notified when you near the limit.
+If you go over the limit, Workfront will contact your organization to ensure that your plan meets your needs.

 ## View the number of operations performed in the last 30 days